RFA Sir Galahad (1966): Falklands War and loss

 Following the air attack, the fires quickly began to burn out of control.
 The main evacuation of the injured and wounded was organised and carried out by the ship's Royal Marine detachment.
 The Marines organised the launch of life rafts from the bow of the ship, whilst at the same time marshaling helicopters for personnel to be winched clear.
 Immediate first aid was given to those most seriously wounded and a triage system set up.
 BBC television cameras recorded images of Royal Navy helicopters hovering in thick smoke to winch survivors from the burning landing ships.

-Other units affected included 3 Troop—of 20 Field Squadron, 36 Engineer Regiment—which was temporarily attached to 9 Independent Parachute Squadron and was being transported on the Galahad to provide engineering support following the landings.
+Other units affected included 3 Troop—of 20 Field Squadron, 36 Engineer Regiment—which was temporarily attached to 9 Independent Parachute Squadron and was being transported on Sir Galahad to provide engineering support following the landings.
 Engineers feature prominently in contemporary footage showing two lifeboats landing survivors.
 Also on board were 16 Field Ambulance, who assisted with the treatment and evacuation of the many casualties.

 Chiu Yiu-Nam, a seaman on Sir Galahad, was later awarded the George Medal for rescuing ten men trapped by a fire in the bowels of the ship.
-The captain, Philip Roberts, was reportedly the last to leave Sir Galahad, and was subsequently awarded the DSO for his leadership and courage.
+The captain, Philip Roberts, was reportedly the last to leave Sir Galahad, and was subsequently awarded the Distinguished Service Order for his leadership and courage.
 Royal Marine Sergeant Brian Dolivera was mentioned in dispatches, related to his work on the evacuation.